openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 #.
 Maximum tunnels per vnic -- specify maximum amount of tunnels per vnic,
    possible range of values 1-110 (20 is used if no other value is provided).

 #.
-API retries -- maximum number of API retries (10 by default)
+API retries -- maximum number of API retries (10 by default).

 #.
 Enable SpoofGuard -- option allows to control behaviour of port-security
    feature that prevents traffic flow if IP address of VM that was reported by